 The second type of paid membership is Pandora premium which costs $9.99/month.
 With this membership, users can search their favorite tracks and create their playlist.
 The download feature also gets activated on the premium version where the users can listen to their favorite music offline too.

 Depending on the features and the interface, Apple music has the upper hand than Spotify and Pandora.
-If budget is your concern, choosing any one platform between Spotify and Pandora should do the needful for you.
+If budget is your concern, choosing any one platform between Spotify and Pandora will give you access to streaming the music you love.

 I’m a Nerd and very proud of it!
 I love to write about anything Tech related.
 Subscribe to our blog for helpful tips, tricks & news.